anamikagupta17/Django/readme.txt

  child class can override base class method,objects eg P41

- Multi Table Inheritance: each model have there own table means base class and child class  will have tables
+ Multi Table Inheritance: each model have there own table means base class and child class both will have tables connect tables by forieg key (child class inherit fields of baseclass) (one to one relation)
+ eg: P42

+ Proxy Model:want to change behaviour of model it create proxy of original model ,need to set proxy attribute of meta class True